HRizwan1/2019-team-06f/reports/sprint-04/report.md

 6. Responsive Design (In-progress):

 <p> Responsive Web Design is in progress.
 The overall goal is to make the website scale and adapt to multiple form factors and screen sizes, such as when using a smartphone or tablet.
 We have added media queries into the css file (style.css) based on expected screen sizes.
 We have also added styling to reposition, resize and hide elements.
-The framework being utilzed for responsive design is W3.CSS as this framework has built-in responsiveness, supports responsive mobile-first design by default, equality for all devices and browsers, as well as being simpler and faster.</p>
+There is no framework being specifically utilized for responsive design, as the framework currently being used is Font Awesome, and queries are stored in a css styles page.
+Will be experimenting and looking into a framework called W3.CSS as this framework has built-in responsiveness, supports responsive mobile-first design by default, equality for all devices and browsers, as well as being simpler and faster.</p>

 ![mobileabout](images/mobileabout.png "MobileAbout")
 ![mobile](images/mobile.png "Mobile")